 The Dave Chang Show: Part genius, part media darling, part enfant terrible, Dave Chang might just be one of the most interesting people in the world.
 His Netflix show Ugly Delicious made me cry - it told the story of food in America, and ultimately any story about food in America is an immigrant story, and one of sharing, and nostalgia, and creating community.
 As an immigrant myself (albeit one who does not cook much Indian food) it got me right in the feels.
 Anyway, I was expecting more of the same in his podcast, and well, it’s not quite like the show.
 Sure Dave interviews quite a few chefs, but he also brings on artists, and athletes and while they talk about food and restaurant culture, they also talk about so much more.
 Dave is naturally curious, which makes this podcast so interesting.
 Warning - there are a lot of F-bombs in this podcast, so if you have kids in the car, or are listening at work, you have been warned.

 BONUS: So, I know a lot of you are huge fans of true crime podcasts, and if you are, I highly recommend The Teacher’s Pet.
 Based in Australia, this podcast tells the story of a young mother, Lyn Dawson, who just ups and disappears one day, leaving behind a 4-year old and a 2-year old.
 She takes NOTHING with her.
 A few days later, her husband moves his teen lover into the house.
 Sounds like a slam-dunk, right?
 Except, that the husband Chris Dawson has never been charged with a crime.
 What struck me most is that so many people thought “someone else was talking to the police or doing something” that no one did anything at the most critical time.
 It’s unimaginable that something like this would happen today, but that doesn’t take anything away from the podcast.
-I’m still on episode 9, and I can’t wait to see how it ends!
+There have been some additional developments since the first set of episodes aired, so this is an active investigation that continues today!